-One time I remember asking my grandma if I would go to heaven and she said, ‘no one knows and no one can be sure. however, if while on earth you committed some small sins you will go to purgatory.
-If after you have died other people are praying for you, God will have mercy and transfer you to heaven’.
+One time, I remember asking my grandma if I would go to heaven and she said, ‘no one knows and no one can be sure.
+However, if while on earth you committed some small sins, you may go to purgatory.
+If after you have died, other people are praying for you, God will have mercy and transfer you to heaven’.

 So I tried to be good and made sure I did not commit any sin, but everyday I sinned, especially in my thoughts.
-This made me believe that there is no hope and that no one could go to heaven, that there is no hope, or that if there is hope, I really didn’t know what it is.
-It had been the big question I carried with me as I moved on to university.
+This made me believe that it is very difficult to reach heaven.
+I really didn’t know what the truth was.
+It was the big question I carried with me as I moved on to university.

 I left my hometown of Basco and went to study in Nueva Ecija.
-In my first year, there were Methodists and Baptists around me and my brother’s friends particularly were trying to bring me to the Protestant Church.
+In my first year, there were Methodists and Baptists around me and my brother’s friends were regularly explaining what the Bible says about heaven.

-I joined the Choir, became very active in church activities such as Bible studies and home visitations.
+I joined the choir and got involved in church activities such as Bible studies and home visitation.
 I loved to pray and give to missions not knowing that one day God would call me to be on the mission field.

-God is so good and I give Him all the glory and honour.
-He continues to change my hard heart and is so patient and loving to one who doesnt deserve anything.
+God is so good, He is worthy of all the glory and honour.
+He continues to change my hard heart and is so patient and loving to one who doesn’t deserve anything.

 ‘Sapagkat gayon na lamang ang pagsinta ng Diyos sa sanlibutan na ibinigay niya ang kanyang bugtong na Anak, upang ang sinomang sa kaniya’y sumampalataya ay huwag mapahamak, kungdi magkaroon ng buhay na walang hanggang’.
 Juan 3:16